 And so now the Northeast media is focusing on this as though it's already a disaster.

-It's already happened, but what are we going to do about it?
+But what are we going to do about it?

-It's just it's funny to watch this.
+It's just, it's funny to watch this.

 Older women who say talk shows and soap operas are their favorite TV programs tend to score more poorly on tests of memory, attention, and other cognitive skills.

-Uh researchers reported Monday.
+Researchers reported Monday.

-We need to ask the question, is it really the fault of daytime TV, or are they just stupid to begin with?
+We need to ask the question, is it really the fault of daytime TV or are they just stupid to begin with?

-Uh other if it's not stupid to begin with.
+Why else would be watching this crap if it's not stupid to begin with?

-You sit there, you soak it all up, you have no idea what you're watching, get your feelings going up and down one way or the other, and at the end of the day, you've accomplished nothing.
+You just sit there, you soak it all up, you have no idea what you're watching, get your feelings going up and down one way or the other, and at the end of the day, you've accomplished nothing.

 Well, okay, I took care of that.